msmielak/moonlit/README.md

 # moonlit: R package to estimate moonlight intensity for any given place and time (v 0.9)

-If you would like to cite this package:
-Śmielak MK (2021). moonlit: R package to estimate moonlight intensity for any given place and time

 (c) Michał Śmielak 2021
 Avaiblabe under GNU General Public License version 3